whipowill/d2-plugy-qol/README.md

 Delete all the files you merged through this install process and copy the files from ``Backups`` into your ``C:\Games\Diablo II\`` folder.

+## Settings

+Out of the box, this modpack includes my settings.
+These may not be the settings you prefer, but they are the settings I prefer, and here's why:

+- I set 100 pages max in the shared stash.
+Having infinite stash allows you to acquire infinite wealth, and infinite wealth strips you of the joy and excitement of finding new items.
+Scarcity is a fundamental element of this game.

+- I disable stat/skill point unassignment, but I enable Akara to respec you more than once for a fee.
+The higher your level, the higher to fee.
+This makes the game feel more like a game and less like spreadsheet editing.
+It's fun to save up for a big respec.

+- I make all items drop as identified.
+This saves me a ton of time, as I can inspect an item from the ground w/out having to pick it up.
+This lets me use the loot filter more aggressively as the items are already identified and I can craft detailed notifications.

+Feel free to edit ``PlugY.ini`` and ``BaseMod.ini`` to the settings you want to play.

 ## Soft Mods

-Included in this [folder](https://github.com/whipowill/d2-plugy-qol/tree/master/Mods) are several "soft mods" that are popular in the D2 community which include changes to inventory, drops, merenaries, and skills.
+Included in this [folder](https://github.com/whipowill/d2-plugy-qol/tree/master/Mods) are several "soft mods" that are popular in the D2 community which include changes to inventory, drops, mercenaries, skills, and more.

 These mods are separated into individual folders so you can pick and choose what you want.
 None of these mods are turned on by default in this modpack, you have to turn them on yourself.

-To install any of these, just copy and paste the individual folder contents into ``C:\Games\Diablo II\Data\Global\Excel\``.
+To install any of these, just copy and paste the individual folder contents into ``C:\your\path\to\Diablo II\Data\Global\Excel\``.

 ## Loot Filter